Sumxiaa/Sumxiaa.github.io/_pages/about.md

 News
 ======

+* ***July, 2022:*** Our paper on controllable video generation through global and local motion analysis got accepted to ECCV2022

 * ***December, 2021:*** A paper on the use of Kalman filtering for training neural networks got accepted to AAAI2022

 * ***September, 2020:*** Started a PhD at the University of Bern